yanyiyang2000/yanyiyang2000.github.io/pages/aloha.md

 ## Time Slotted ALOHA

 In Time Slotted ALOHA, transmissions can only happen during the start of each time slot.
-This elminates the extreme case mentioned in Pure ALOHA.
+This eliminates the extreme case mentioned in Pure ALOHA.

 In Time Slotted ALOHA, the probability of having a successful transmission is equivalent to the probability of having exactly $1$ transmission during the $t$ interval.